meltano/meltano/docs/docs/guide/logging.md

   json: # log format for json formatted logs
     (): meltano.core.logging.json_formatter
     callsite_parameters: true # adds `pathname`, `lineno`, and `func_name` to each log entry
+    dict_tracebacks: true # adds an `exception` object to each log entry

 handlers:
   console: # log to the console (stderr) using structured_colored formatter, logging everything at DEBUG level and up